Korean Air Lines Flight 007: Flight deviation from assigned route

+At 27 minutes after KAL 007's take-off, civilian radar at Kenai, located about 50 nmi southwest of Anchorage and with coverage of up to 175 nmi, showed it passing near Cairn Mountain, about 160 nmi west of Anchorage.
+It also showed that the aircraft by then was already off course—about 6 nmi north of its expected route to Bethel.

+Later, at 13:49 UTC (49 minutes after take-off), KAL 007 reported that it had reached its Bethel waypoint, about 346 nmi west of Anchorage.
+But traces from military radar at King Salmon, Alaska, showed that the aircraft then was actually about 12 nmi north of that location—and heading farther off course.
+There is no evidence to indicate that anyone with access to King Salmon radar output that night—civil air traffic controllers or military radar personnel—was aware in real-time of KAL 007's deviation and in a position to warn the aircraft.
+But had the aircraft been steered under INS control, as was intended, such an error would have been far greater than the INS's nominal navigational accuracy of less than 2 nmi per hour of flight.

-KAL 007's divergence prevented the aircraft from transmitting its position via shorter range very high frequency radio (VHF).
-It, therefore, requested KAL 015, also en route to Seoul, to relay reports to air traffic control on its behalf.
+KAL 007's divergence prevented the aircraft from transmitting its position via shorter-range very-high-frequency radio (VHF).
+It therefore requested KAL 015, also en route to Seoul, to relay reports to air traffic control on its behalf.
 KAL 007 requested KAL 015 to relay its position three times.
 At 14:43 UTC, KAL 007 directly transmitted a change of estimated time of arrival for its next waypoint, NEEVA, to the international flight service station at Anchorage, but it did so over the longer range high frequency radio (HF) rather than VHF.
-HF transmissions are able to carry a longer distance than VHF, but are vulnerable to electromagnetic interference and static; VHF is clearer with less interference, and is preferred by flight crews.
-The inability to establish direct radio communications to be able to transmit their position directly did not alert the pilots of KAL 007 of their ever-increasing divergence and was not considered unusual by air traffic controllers.
+HF transmissions can typically be heard at a greater distance than VHF, but are vulnerable to electromagnetic interference and static; VHF is clearer with less interference and is preferred by flight crews.
+The inability to establish direct radio communications via VHF did not alert the pilots of KAL 007 of their ever-increasing divergence and was not considered unusual by air traffic controllers.
 Halfway between Bethel and waypoint NABIE, KAL 007 passed through the southern portion of the North American Aerospace Defense Command buffer zone.
 This zone is north of Romeo 20 and off-limits to civilian aircraft.

 Sometime after leaving American territorial waters, KAL Flight 007 crossed the International Date Line, where the local date shifted from August 31, 1983, to September 1, 1983.

-KAL 007 continued its journey, ever increasing its deviation—60 nmi off course at waypoint NABIE, 100 nmi off course at waypoint NUKKS, and 160 nmi off course at waypoint NEEVA—until it reached the Kamchatka Peninsula.
+KAL 007 continued its journey, ever-increasing its deviation—60 nmi off course at waypoint NABIE, 100 nmi off course at waypoint NUKKS, and 160 nmi off course at waypoint NEEVA—until it reached the Kamchatka Peninsula.